Young Inspector Family Hub reports

 Only one of the parents/carers had never been to this venue before.
 They all felt it was a clean, tidy and welcoming.
 A couple of parents said that the walls were bare and needed to have more posters on them to show what was going on inside to raise awareness and a lot more colour as the walls were quite dull.
 They said the space inside was airy and spacious.

 The building is wheelchair friendly and is on ground level making is accessible for both wheelchair users and parents/carers with prams.
 The building was described by the parents as being accessible on different levels.
 One parent said that the entrance may feel too cramped if too many people were coming in and out at the same time and that this may be overwhelming for some people.
-Another parent was also concerned about the space if there was lots of pushchairs in the building.
+Another parent was also concerned about the space if there were lots of pushchairs in the building.
 One parent said that it was not made clear where to park or if disabled parking was available.

 Parents/carers were not aware of all the sessions that were on offer in the building.
 A couple of them knew where to access this information or said they could find out on the internet.
 One parent is a local resident and was surprised how many activities and groups were held there.
 They felt there needed to be more advertising locally and having open days like this for families to come and get a taste of what they do.
 There needs to be greater awareness in the schools, advertising in the job centres, libraries, and Council buildings.
 One of the parents suggested having separate advertising posters for children and adults to get the message across that this was a place for them to come too.
 A parent said that they needed to increase social media presence as Facebook only has 3k followers, Instagram 657 with more advertising and exposure.